t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 # Hypermedia-driven Applications

-Hypermedia-driven applications take advantage of hypermedia controls, i.e., links and forms, embedded in the resource representations.
+Hypermedia-driven applications take advantage of hypermedia controls, i.e., links and forms, which are embedded in representations or response message headers.
 A hypermedia client is a client that is capable of processing these hypermedia controls.
 Hypermedia links can be used to give additional information about a resource representation (e.g., the source URI of the representation) or pointing to other resources.
 The forms can be used to describe the structure of the data that can be sent (e.g., with a POST or PUT method) to a server, or how a data retrieval (e.g., GET) request for a resource should be formed.